Professional 3D Geometry Calculator: Complete Guide

 Robotics & Autonomous Systems

 Path Planning: Lines represent robot trajectories, planes represent obstacles or work surfaces.
+Understanding these relationships often requires calculating the 3D distance between points or objects in the environment.

 Sensor Data Analysis: LiDAR point clouds analyzed using plane fitting algorithms to identify walls and floors.